caltechlibrary/irdmtools/rdmds2citations.1.md

 to a citations dataset collection.
 It can do so for a single record id or read a JSON list of record ids to migrate.

+# ENVIRONMENT

+The environment variables can be set with in the shell environment or read from a ".env" file.

 RDM_DS is the dataset collection holding the eprint records.